 Being active as a family is really important.
 Why not try some family walks, or a weekend cycle?
 Parkrun also have a junior version, just for kids, on Sunday mornings.
-You can find the list of locations here
+Find the list of locations

 Sometimes all you need is a wall and a hurley/football/tennis racket and a ball

 Check out your local sports clubs to see their junior options.

 Babies and toddlers need to be physically active too.
 Chasing games and music and action songs are a great way to encourage them to be physically active or try also, light activities, such as building blocks or playing on the floor

 As you get older it is really important to stay active.
 Being active can help your body to stay strong and supple, improve balance and coordination aiding in falls prevention, cheers you up and boosts your energy.

 Just 30 minutes activity a day indoors or outdoors could have a huge impact on your health.

 Here are some tips to get you going:

 light housework, gardening or walking around your farm are all good ways to keep active while staying safe